LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 Data.frames (1/)
 =========================================================

 We saw that with matrices you can only have one type of data.
-We tried to create a matrix with a character elelment and the entire matrix became a character.
+We tried to create a matrix with a character element and the entire matrix became a character.

-In practice, we would want to have a table which is a mixture of types (e.g a table with samplenames (character), sampletype (factor) and survival time (numeric))
+In practice, we would want to have a table which is a mixture of types (e.g a table with sample names (character), sample type (factor) and survival time (numeric))

-In R, we make use of the data.frame object which allows us to store tables with columns of different data types in one container.
-To create a data frame we can simply use the data.frame() function.
+In R, we make use of the data.frame object which allows us to store tables with columns of different data types.
+To create a data frame we can simply use the **data.frame()** function.

 ```r